ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 (Here is a timelapse video demonstrating how to mount the faceplates to the baseplate)

-Now assemble the rest of the drum structure by feeding the 14 **M6x18 bolts** on the bottom of the 4 drum faces through baseplate holes of the rear baseplate.
+Now assemble the rest of the drum structure by feeding the 14 **M6x18 bolts** on the bottom of the 4 drum faces through base plate holes of the rear baseplate.
 Be sure to route the sensor wires through the nearest, round cut-out in the baseplate.

 <div align="center">
 <img src="images/Pictures/kainstalled.jpg" width="350px" style="display: block; margin: 0 auto;">